Empowering pupils for a fulfilling journey through learning and work

 ACADEMIC & PROFESSIONAL SKILLS LAB

-In the Fourth Form and Fifth form, pupils receive a dedicated curriculum of skill development, covering: IT literacy, Research, Revision, Academic Writing, Presentations, Data Analysis, Teamwork, Project Management & Career Development.
+In the Fourth Form, pupils receive a dedicated curriculum of skill development, covering: IT literacy, Research, Revision, Academic Writing, Presentations, Data Analysis, Teamwork, Project Management & Career Development.
+Building on this, Fifth Form pupils participate in a programme of workshops over the course of the year focussing on: Research, Revision and, of course, Careers.

 effective choices / choosing effectively